exercism/cpp/concepts/switch/introduction.md

 Switch statements are a shorter way to write long `if ... else if` statements.
 To make a switch, we start by using the keyword `switch` followed by an integer.
 We then declare each one of the conditions with the `case` keyword.
-We can also declare a `default` case, that will run when none of the previous `case` conditions matched.
+We can also declare a `default` case, that will run when none of the previous `case` conditions match.
 Each case should end with a `break` (or a `return`) statement.

 ```cpp